Sarkisov program for generalized pairs

-The Sarkisov program gives us some good understanding of the question above.
-The original Sarkisov program was first introduced by Sarkisov in \hyperref[Sar80]{[Sar80]} and \hyperref[Sar82]{[Sar82]} in order to study conic bundles of threefolds, and was developed and generalized by Corti (\hyperref[Cor95]{[Cor95]}), Bruno-Matsuki (\hyperref[BM97]{[BM97]}) in order to study KLT pairs.
+The \emph{Sarkisov program}, which was first introduced by Sarkisov in \cite{Sar80} and \cite{Sar82} in order to study the conic bundles of threefolds and was further developed and generalized by Corti (\cite{Cor95}), Bruno-Matsuki (\cite{BM97}) in order to study the minimal model program of klt pairs, gives us some good understanding on the question above.
+More precisely, the goal of the Sarkisov program is to decompose the natural birational map $X_m\dashrightarrow X_m'$ as in Question \ref{ques: relationship mfs} into four different types of birational maps, which are called the \emph{Sarkisov links}.
+This kind of decomposition is particularly useful when calculating the birational automorphism group of Mori fiber spaces of Fano varieties.

-To begin with, we define ``Sarkisov related Mori fiber spaces".
-Two Mori fiber spaces $X_m\rightarrow S$ and $X_m'\rightarrow S'$ are called ``Sarkisov related" if there exists a KLT pair $(Z,\Phi)$ such that they are both the ouput of running $(K_{Z}+\Phi)$-MMP.
-In particular, there exists an induced birational map $\rho: X_m\dashrightarrow X_m'$.
-The goal of the Sarkisov program is to decompose $\sigma$ into four different types of birational maps, where each of these birational map is called a ``Sarkisov link".
-This kind of decomposition is particularly useful when calculating the birational automorphism group of Mori fiber spaces, especially Fano varieties.
-In \hyperref[HM09]{[HM09]}, Hacon and M$^{c}$Kernan have shown the existence of such decomposition for any Sarkisov related KLT pairs, i.e. \begin{thm} \rm (\hyperref[HM09]{[HM09, Theorem 1.3]}) Let $\phi: X\rightarrow S$ and $\psi: Y\rightarrow T$ be two Sarkisov related Mori fiber spaces, then the induced birational map $\sigma: X\dashrightarrow Y$ is a composition of Sarkisov links. \end{thm}

-In recent years, it has become clear that it is important to study birational geometry in the context of generalized log canonical (GLC for short) pairs or generalized Kawamata log terminal (GKLT for short) pairs, e.g. \hyperref[BZ14]{[BZ14]}, \hyperref[Bir16a]{[Bir16a]}, \hyperref[Bir16b]{[Bir16b]}.
-In particular, extending the Sarkisov program from the category of KLT pairs to the category of GKLT pairs, or GDLT pairs, may give us a better understanding of the minimal model program for generalized pairs and the Mori fiber space structures of generalized pairs.
+Based on the minimal model program established in \cite{BCHM10}, in \cite{HM09}, Hacon and M\textsuperscript{c}Kernan have established the Sarkisov program for any klt pairs, i.e. they show the existence of such decomposition for any Sarkisov related pairs: